Pike County, Georgia

-Pike County is a county located in the west central portion of the U.S. state of Georgia.
+Pike County is a county in the West Central region of the U.S. state of Georgia.
 As of the 2020 census, the population was 18,889.
 The county seat is Zebulon.

 History

 Pike County was made from part of Monroe County in 1822.
 It was named after Zebulon Montgomery Pike, an explorer and army officer.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 219 sqmi, of which 216 sqmi is land and 3.3 sqmi (1.5%) is water.
 The entirety of Pike County is located in the Upper Flint River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).
 The county is located in the Piedmont region of the state.